Lea County Courts – A Practical Guide to Court Records and Services

 Hours: Monday–Friday, 8:00 a.m.–5:00 p.m.

 Requesting copies.
 Copies of District Court records cost $0.35 per page, with certified copies requiring an additional $1.50 per seal.
-Lea County Clerk records (including marriage, probate, and property documents) cost $0.50 per page.
-Requests can be submitted in person, by mail, or by email to the District Court at lovdfax-grp@nmcourts.gov.
+Lea County Clerk records — including marriage, probate, and property documents — cost $0.50 per page.
+You can submit requests in person, by mail, or by email to the District Court at lovdfax-grp@nmcourts.gov.
 Include the case number or party names, a description of the documents needed, and payment for estimated fees.

 Are Court Records Public in Lea County?

-New Mexico law provides broad public access to court records through two primary legal frameworks.
+New Mexico law gives the public broad access to court records through two main legal frameworks.

 New Mexico Inspection of Public Records Act (IPRA).
-The IPRA requires governmental entities, including courts, to make records available for public inspection unless a specific statutory exemption applies.
-The Lea County Clerk’s website confirms that by state law, all records in the clerk’s office are permanent and available to the public.
+The IPRA requires government entities — including courts — to make records available for inspection unless a specific statutory exemption applies.
+The Lea County Clerk's website confirms that by state law, all records in the clerk's office are permanent and available to the public.

 Records excluded from public disclosure under Rule 1-079.1 include:

-The New Mexico Courts IPRA request portal allows members of the public to submit formal records requests to any New Mexico court electronically.
+The New Mexico Courts IPRA request portal lets you submit formal records requests to any New Mexico court electronically.

 Lea County Criminal Court Records

-Criminal prosecutions in Lea County are handled at multiple judicial levels depending on the severity of the offense.
+Criminal prosecutions in Lea County move through different courts depending on the severity of the offense.

 Magistrate Courts (misdemeanors and traffic).
 Four Magistrate Courts operate within Lea County:

 Magistrate Court hours at the Hobbs location are Monday through Friday, 8:00 a.m. to 4:00 p.m. (open through the lunch hour).
-Docket information for the Lovington Magistrate Court can be viewed through the Fifth Judicial District docket page.
+Docket information for the Lovington Magistrate Court is available through the Fifth Judicial District docket page.

 Municipal Courts handle city ordinance violations and certain traffic matters:

 Detention and arrest records.
 The Lea County Detention Center (LCDC) maintains booking and arrest information.
-Current detainees can be viewed at no charge through the LCDC Detainee Roster.
-Copies of arrest records can be requested in person at:
+You can view current detainees at no charge through the LCDC Detainee Roster.
+To request copies of arrest records, contact the center in person:

 Lea County Detention Center